Australia at the Paralympics: 2018 Winter Paralympics

 Team of 12 athletes and three guides represented Australia.
 In snowboarding Simon Patmore won a gold and bronze medal and in alpine skiing Melissa Perrine won two bronze medals.
 Australia was ranked 15th on the medal table.

 2020 Summer Paralympics

 Australia sent its largest away team - 179 athletes to a Summer Paralympics.
 Australia finished eighth on the gold medal table and sixth on the total medals table.
 The Games were postponed one year due to the COVID-19 pandemic.
-Badminton and taekwondo made their Paralymic debuts.
+Badminton and taekwondo made their Paralympic debuts.